debug-ito/jQluster/doc/protocol.md

 - Registration is done by the following sequence.
     1. A node establishes a WebSocket connection to the server.
     2. A node sends `register` message to the server.
-    3. The server replies to the `register` message.
+    3. The server replies to the `register_reply` message.
 - A node is unregistered from the server if the WebSocket connection between them is lost.

 ## Message Types

+Below is the full list of possible values for `message_type` field.

 ### register